 Google Cloud's $70 billion run rate is the kind of number that makes boardrooms at Amazon and Microsoft pay attention.
 The enterprise cloud wars have been brutal, but Google's managed to carve out a position that's growing faster than the market expected.
 That's not just infrastructure-as-a-service anymore - it's AI model hosting, enterprise Gemini deployments, and the kind of sticky B2B relationships that print money quarter after quarter.

 But the YouTube story might be even more remarkable.
 The platform blew past $60 billion in combined advertising and subscription revenue, cementing its spot as what CEO Sundar Pichai called the "number one streamer" during the investor call.
-He's citing to back that claim, and the numbers don't lie.
-While and battle over streaming supremacy, YouTube's already won by building a dual-revenue engine that monetizes both advertisers and premium subscribers.
+He's citing Nielsen data to back that claim, and the numbers don't lie.
+While Netflix and Disney battle over streaming supremacy, YouTube's already won by building a dual-revenue engine that monetizes both advertisers and premium subscribers.